With multiple topcoats, ETFE builds can reach 50 mils DFT.

 ETFE and ECTFE polymers are both used commercially as the base resins for thick-film coatings used in the chemical processing industry.
 Overall, they have very similar performance properties.
 Both are good electrical insulators, have high use temperatures, and are good thermal conductors.

-ETFE is more thermally stable—and has higher temperature resistance—than ECTFE.
+ETFE coatings are more thermally stable—and have higher temperature resistance—than ECTFE (also known as Halar® coating).
 On the opposite end of the thermometer, ETFE has lower temperature embrittlement.
 And while ETFE is FDA-compliant, ECTFE is not.

 The main difference may come down to which chemicals will come in contact with the surface that you are coating, because both ETFE and ECTFE have vulnerability to certain chemicals.
 ETFE is affected by strong oxidizing acids, strong organic bases, and sulfonic acids at elevated temperatures.
 ECTFE is affected by acids, bases, and halogens at elevated temperatures; attacked by amines, esters, and ketones; and plasticized by halogenated solvents.

-Because there are so many factors to consider with ETFE, ECTFE, and other fluoropolymers, coating knowledge and application experience is invaluable.
+Because there are so many factors to consider with ETFE, ECTFE (Halar® coating), and other fluoropolymers, coating knowledge and application experience is invaluable.
 We have many experts here at Crest Coating, who have decades of experience, and we pull knowledge from many different areas.
 Fill out this quick form today and we can help select the right product for your job.